 - Brown Sugar: Light brown sugar provides a depth of sweet flavor to the onions.

-- Cheeses: Both parmesan and mozzarella cheese are needed for this recipe.
+- Cheeses: Both parmesan and mozzarella cheese are needed for this baked gnocchi recipe.
 Make sure you freshly grate the parmesan and freshly shred the mozzarella.
 The pre-shredded cheeses found in the grocery store lack flavor and contain additives and preservatives which prevent the cheese from properly melting.

-Where to buy gnocchi?
+Where to buy gnocchi for baking?

-This easy gnocchi recipe uses shelf-stable potato gnocchi.
+This easy oven roast gnocchi recipe uses shelf-stable potato gnocchi.
 Prepared gnocchi can be found in the dry pasta aisle of most major grocery stores.
 If you can’t find shelf-stable gnocchi, the packaged refrigerated gnocchi work as well!

-What to serve with sheet pan gnocchi?
+What to serve with gnocchi baked in oven?

-Sides to serve with potato gnocchi
+Sides to serve with French onion gnocchi

-- Peppers: Roasted red peppers or sauteed peppers
+- Peppers: Roasted red peppers or sauteed peppers are my favorite veggie to serve with these French gnocchi.

-How to reheat baked gnocchi?
+How to reheat roasted gnocchi?

 - Microwave: Place leftover gnocchi in a microwave-safe container.
 Add more cheese and drizzle with balsamic vinegar if desired.
 Reheat at 50% power for 1 minute.
 Stir gnocchi and continue to reheat at 50% power until warm throughout.